zuivu/Now-It-When/README.md

 # Now-It-When
-Shooting game developed in the course Programming 3: Techniques
+Shooting game developed in C++

-*Note: This is the work done in group, not only me.*
+*Note: This is a course project done in group.*